 Greens achieved record-breaking results at the May 2021 local and national elections in England, Scotland, and Wales.
 The status of the Greens in the UK as a significant force in the country’s political landscape is now beyond debate, according to Natalie Bennett, former leader of the party in England and Wales.
 But at a time when the lines of political division are being redrawn and previous party loyalties seem up in the air, how can Greens carve out their own space and keep going from strength to strength?

-This interview is the first text in a series that we are publishing in partnership with Le Grand Continent on the evolution of green parties in Europe.
+This interview is the first text in a series that we published in partnership with Le Grand Continent on the evolution of green parties in Europe.
 The series will be the basis for a report to be published by the Groupe d’études géopolitiques in autumn 2021.

 Green European Journal: In early May 2021, there were elections across much of the United Kingdom: English council and mayoral races, Scottish parliamentary elections, and local and parliamentary elections in Wales.
 What are the main trends from the results?